 All applications are to be submitted online.
 The online application will allow you to edit and revise your application until you are satisfied.
 Once submitted, you can check your application status online, at any time.
 A completed application includes the following:

-• Application fee of $75 (Non-refundable)
+• Application fee of $75 (non-refundable)

 • The graduate application